-As explained more fully in the Directors' Responsibilities Statement set out on page 13 the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-Our responsibility is to audit the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+As explained more fully in the Directors' responsibilities statement set out on page 13 the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.